 - 4.1.
 The Management of Health and Safety at Work Regulations 1999 states that employers must assess the risks to their young workers, including students on work experience before they start work. - 4.2.
-Risk assessments should be undertaken by the placement provider as soon as the placement details have been agreed in conjunction with the school/UTC/nominated provider and before the student takes up the work placement.
-Placement providers should be informed in advance by the school about any individual students who may be at greater risk, for example because of any specific medical needs/behavioural needs or learning difficulties. - 4.3.
-The risk assessment must take into account the following factors: - Inexperience and immaturity; lack of awareness of existing or potential risks; the fitting and layout of the workplace and/or workstation. - The nature, degree, and duration of any exposure to physical, biological, and chemical agents. - The form, range and use of work equipment and the way in which it is handled. - the organisation of processes and activities. - The extent of the supervision to be provided to the student; the extent of the health and safety training provided, or to be provided, to the student concerned. - Risks from agents, processes and work listed in Appendix A; and any issue relating to students medical, behavioural, physical and/ or learning needs. - This list is not exclusive. - 4.4.
-The extent of the risk will determine whether to restrict the work or the activities of the work experience student.
-If the placement provider concludes, that as a result of a risk assessment, there is a significant risk to the student undertaking this activity, the student must be prohibited from doing it. - 4.5.
-The placement provider must ensure that the control measures identified on the risk assessment are implemented and continue to provide dynamic risk assessments.
-The person responsible for mentoring the student must be provided with a copy of the risk assessment. - 4.6.
-There is, however, an extra requirement on the employer to provide the parents/guardians of children at work (including those on work experience) with information on the key findings of the risk assessment and control measures taken before the child starts work.
-Where the placement provider employs five or more staff, the significant findings of the risk assessment must be recorded, including work experience risk assessments. - 4.7.
-It is not suitable that a student attends a placement arranged by their parents, the placement must be organised through the nominated provider.
-In the unlikely event that the students are carrying out work experience with the same provider as a parent/carer,
+Risk assessments must be completed by the placement provider promptly once the placement details have been agreed, in collaboration with the school, UTC, or nominated provider, and prior to the student commencing the work placement.
+The school will inform the placement provider in advance of any individual students who may present an increased level of risk due to specific medical conditions, behavioural needs, or learning difficulties.
+Additionally, Unifrog will be utilised to support the risk assessment process by providing a centralised platform for sharing relevant student information and ensuring that all necessary precautions are considered to safeguard the welfare of the student throughout the placement. - 4.3.
+The risk assessment must take into account the following factors: - Inexperience and immaturity; lack of awareness of existing or potential risks; the fitting and layout of the workplace and/or workstation. - The nature, degree, and duration of any exposure to physical, biological, and chemical agents. - The form, range and use of work equipment and the way in which it is handled. - the organisation of processes and activities. - The extent of the supervision to be provided to the student; the extent of the health and safety training provided, or to be provided, to the student concerned. - Risks from agents, processes and work listed in Appendix A; and any issue relating to students medical, behavioural, physical and/ or learning needs. - This list is not exclusive.